garrandall/popular-music-data/tracks/u-and-dat-e-40-t-pain-kandi-girl.md

 Tryna to get you and that monkey

-Oooh, your ass is right
+Oh, your ass is right
 I ain't tryna let that pass me tonight
 I'ma put my bid in and tell you something slick Whisper in your ear while I'm holding my dick
 I don't mean no harm, it's the hood in me (Hood in me) Sipping on that Richard Hennessy (Hennessy) Psychedelic colors in my jewelry (Jewelry)
-Suckers hella jealous cuz you digging me, oooh
+Suckers hella jealous cuz you digging me, oh
 Now what you gonna do mama
 I'm tryna dip later on, me and you mama
 Like the way that you groove and you move mama